Catallactic/catallactic-site/docs/litepaper.md

 </div>
 <br/>

 The reality is that real world assets is a misnomer.
 Instead of capturing the value, real world assets capture the fiat price formed in international markets and set into the token with manual interventions.
-This is a source for different centralization, as we will discuss later.
+This configuration is a source for different levels of centralization, as we will discuss later.

 ### 1.5.
 CryptoCurrencies